The Top 10 Biggest Stock Market Crashes

-Finance Monthly explores the 10 biggest market crashes throughout history and their trigger factors.
+Finance Monthly explores the 10 biggest Stock Market crashes throughout history and their trigger factors.

 1. The 1673 Tulip Craze